davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/rest-api-cookbook/crosswalk.md

     - inputType=sourceUi
     - sabs=SNOMEDCT_US
     - ticket=\<your service ticket\>.
 See [authentication](/rest/authentication.html) for details
-+ Parse the concept object (CUI) returned and ask for atoms from the US Edition of SNOMED CT
++ Parse the concept object (CUI) returned and ask for atoms (preferred terms or synonyms) from the US Edition of SNOMED CT
 + Query the URI of the SNOMED CT concept returned to retrieve complete information about the SNOMED CT concept

-Your initial URL should look like this:
+Your initial `GET` call should look like this:
 `https://uts-ws.nlm.nih.gov/rest/search/current?string=HP:0001947&searchType=exact&inputType=sourceUi&sabs=HPO&ticket=<your-ticket>`